nsk1207/fastpages_nathan/_posts/2023-01-18-performancetaskgrading.md

   <tr>
     <td><strong>Program Function and Purpose</strong></td>
     <td>1/1</td>
-    <td>The video response succesfully shows the input and output of the program, which was to use certain keyboard keys such as a and d to move the boat, and eventually add to a total count of fish if the hook comes into contact with one.
-THe function / purpose were also explicit, with the purpose being to reduce boredom, and the function being to simulate a fishing game.</td>
+    <td>The video response effectively demonstrates the input and output of the program which allows the user to move the boat using specific keyboard keys such as a and d, and then increase a total count of fish when the hook comes into contact with one.
+The objective and function of the program were also clearly stated, with the objective being to alleviate boredom, and the function being to simulate a fishing game.</td>
     <td></td>
   </tr>
   <tr>
     <td><strong>Data Abstraction</strong></td>
     <td>1/1</td>
-    <td>The program and response includes the use of a list ( (<code>fishtypes</code>) ), and the purpose it serves.
-The list is in the form of an array that stores the total amount of fish caught by the user.
-Later, the list is also shown to be used to output the total number of fish of the different types that were caught by the user.</td>
+    <td>The written response demonstrates the implementation of a list, referred to as <code>fishtypes</code>, and explains its purpose.
+The list is in the form of an array and it is used to store the total number of fish caught by the user.
+The response also shows how the list is used later on to output the total number of fish of different types that were caught by the user.</td>
     <td></td>
   </tr>
   <tr>
     <td><strong>Managing Complexity</strong></td>
     <td>1/1</td>
-    <td>The written response succesfully writes how a list serves to reduce complexity.
-The student doesn't say what would happen without the usage of a list.
-They don't say how they would likely have to resort to the use of individual variables to store each fish and the number of that fish caught, which would be complicated and annoying, especially if they wanted to add more types of fish in the future.</td>
+    <td>The written response effectively explains how the utilization of a list simplifies the program.
+The student does not specify what the alternative would have been without the use of a list but it's explained that it would have been more complicated and annoying as it would have required the use of individual variables to store each type of fish caught, which would be tedious, especially if more types of fish were added in the future.</td>
     <td>CB says that they actually got it because the student DOES respond that without the list, they would have to resort to individual variables.</td>
   </tr>
   <tr>